Computerwhz/MC-Reporting-GUI/README.md

 ---

-### Devlopment
+### Development

-This plugin is still actively being devloped the following features will be added in future updates
+This plugin is still actively being developed the following features will be added in future updates

 - Report cooldown
 - Report Bans